idlechain/idlechain-cryptonote/docs/ANONYMITY_NETWORKS.md

 transaction originated from the peer.
 If both the Tor connection and an IPv4/IPv6 connection have timestamps that are approximately close in value they could be used to link the two connections.
-This is less likely to happen if the system clock is fairly accurate - many peers on the Mangonote network should have similar timestamps.
+This is less likely to happen if the system clock is fairly accurate - many peers on the IDLEChain Project network should have similar timestamps.

 #### Mitigation